changeworld/azure-docs.ja-jp/articles/app-service-logic/app-service-logic-scenario-error-and-exception-handling.md

 ### <a name="steps"></a>Steps
 We need to log the source (request) of the patient record from the Dynamics CRM Online portal.

 1. We need to get a new appointment record from Dynamics CRM Online.
     The trigger coming from CRM provides us with the **CRM PatentId**, **record type**, **New or Updated Record** (new or update Boolean value), and **SalesforceId**.
 The **SalesforceId** can be null because it's only used for an update.
     We will get the CRM record by using the CRM **PatientID** and the **Record Type**.
-1. Next, we need to add our DocumentDB API app **InsertLogEntry** operation as shown in the following figures.
+2. Next, we need to add our DocumentDB API app **InsertLogEntry** operation as shown in the following figures.

 #### <a name="insert-log-entry-designer-view"></a>Insert log entry designer view
 ![Insert Log Entry](./media/app-service-logic-scenario-error-and-exception-handling/lognewpatient.png)

 #### <a name="insert-error-entry-designer-view"></a>Insert error entry designer view
 ![Insert Log Entry](./media/app-service-logic-scenario-error-and-exception-handling/insertlogentry.png)

 #### <a name="check-for-create-record-failure"></a>Check for create record failure
 ![Condition](./media/app-service-logic-scenario-error-and-exception-handling/condition.png)

 ## <a name="logic-app-source-code"></a>Logic app source code
+> [!NOTE]

->[AZURE.NOTE]  The following are samples only.
+> The following are samples only.
 Because this tutorial is based on an implementation currently in production, the value of a **Source Node** might not display properties that are related to scheduling an appointment.
+>
+>

 ### <a name="logging"></a>Logging
 The following logic app code sample shows how to handle logging.